It’s Official: We Are in a New Crypto Bull Market

 Another reason today’s crypto advance could be different is because of volatility.
 Traders and investors have been actively participating in cryptocurrencies for almost 10 years.
 Therefore, these markets offer substantially more liquidity today versus three to five years ago.

 Increased liquidity reduces volatility.
-Consequently, we can expect the current bull market to produce fewer dramatic price movements along with more sideways trading activity.
+Consequently, we can expect the current bull market to produce fewer dramatic price movements along with more sideways Betfair Trading activity.

 Bitcoin Update – Last 48 Hours